 Here are some tips from around the web that may help you to take good care of your delicate fabrics and protect your clothes from damaging .

 Don’t crowd clothes in your closet, as crowding causes wrinkles, which must then be removed.
 Ironing them again not only wastes your time, but also adds to the wear and tear on your clothes.
 Storing out of season clothes in another location makes more room in your closet so that your garments aren’t crushed.
 Sweaters should be folded and placed in drawers, on shelves, or in storage boxes.

-Be sure that wool garments, in particular, are clean when stored to deter insects that may smell a banquet on the sleeve of your sweater.
+Be sure that wool garments, in particular, are clean when stored to deter insects such as clothes that may smell a banquet on the sleeve of your sweater.
 It’s disheartening to pull out your favorite sweater and discover a moth hole.

 Treat stains promptly.
 Fresh stains are easier to remove than old ones.